Abstract

 Denying the failure

 In the mid 1990s, evidence emerged that the helmet law had failed to improve safety.
-Several researchers reported this.
-A bicycle activist who promoted helmet wearing and initially believed in the helmet law looked at the data and concluded:
+A bicycle activist who supported compulsory helmet wearing looked at the data and concluded:

 “It is fair to say that, so far, there is no convincing evidence that Australian helmet legislation has reduced the risk of head injury in bicycle crashes.”

-State governments ignored the warnings from independent researchers.
+Several researchers reported this, but state governments ignored the warnings.
 Once people have invested time and effort in something, they are reluctant to admit they have made a mistake.
-Government became entrenched in its position, stuck in defensive mode.
+Bureaucrats became entrenched in their position.
 As noted by University of Armidale researcher Dr Dorothy Robinson:

 Having more cyclists on the road is far more important than having a helmet law, for many reasons …